mikecinnamon/MLearning/[ML-07] Decision trees.md

 ![](https://github.com/mikecinnamon/MLearning/blob/main/Figures/07-2.png)

 In a decision tree classifier, the default loss function is **Gini impurity measure**.
-Nevertheless, to present a more consistent approach to classification models along this course, we use everywhere the **cross-entropy**, which in the class `DecisionTreeClassifier()` is specified with the argument `criterion='entropy'`).
+Nevertheless, to present a more consistent approach to classification models along this course, we use everywhere the **average cross-entropy**, which in the class `DecisionTreeClassifier()` is specified with the argument `criterion='entropy'`).
 Figure 2 shows a decision tree intended to be used in a spam filter (example ML-08).
-At every leaf, you find the number of units (`samples`), the cross-entropy (`entropy`) and the number of negative and positive units (in alphabetical order, so negative first) in that leaf.
+At every leaf, you find the number of units (`samples`), the average cross-entropy (`entropy`) and the number of negative and positive units (in alphabetical order, so negative first) in that leaf.
 The predicted class probabilities in each leaf are the class proportions.
 In a binary setting, we can say that the predicted score for a data unit is the proportion of positive units in the leaf where that unit is.
-The tree is optimal in the sense that the total cross-entropy (the weighted average of the cross-entropies of the leaf nodes) is minimum.
+The tree is optimal in the sense that the overall average cross-entropy (the weighted average of the cross-entropies at the leaf nodes) is minimum.

-*Note*.
-Remember that the cross-entropy is calculated here using binary logarithms.
-In Python, you get the binary logarithm of `x` as `math.log(x, 2)`.

 ## Controlling the growth of the tree